sinasjdi/Socket_img/README.md

 # Socket_img

-code snippet to test server and client communication through socket programming.
+Code snippet to test server and client communication through socket programming.
 Some examples for sending and receiving images through TCP is also provided.